Kashmir: Authorities bolster 'village defense committees' to counter Islamists | DW | 18.03.2022

 India is providing better pay and more training to armed local groups in the restive Kashmir region.
 However, their members are accused of carrying out unwarranted killings.

-The decision has alarmed locals, some of whom say they were victims of violence at the hands of VDC members.
+The decision has alarmed locals, some of whom say they have been victims of violence at the hands of VDC members.

 Salma Chowdhary is a mother of two and says her husband was killed by a VDC member in Kashmir's Rajouri district.
 Chowdhary and her children now live with her mother.